Arthur-Milchior/anki-separate-buttons/README.md

 # Separate Learn and Relearn in the Answer Buttons graph

 This add-on shows more detailled infomation about which buttons you pressed.
-There are separate graphic for learning, youn, mature, and relearning cards.
+There are separate graphics for learning, young, mature, and relearning cards.

 ![example](ex.png)